Carlos Santos Shoes Review: Double Monk Straps In Wine Shadow Patina

 Style – 10/10

 I am speechless with how good these shoes look.
-From the almond toe to the colour difference on the shoe, you are going to turn some heads.
+From the almond toe to the color difference on the shoe, you are going to turn some heads.
 What is even more mind-boggling is the price that you pay for this.
 There is absolutely no competitor on this level that offers the same kind of quality and service.

 Choosing Wine Shadow was easy and that is because oxblood/burgundy is really flexible.
 It goes well with both grey and blue and you can style these with a suit or your jeans.
 My initial perspective on the Monk Straps has changed after this in a very positive way.